 - The use of electronic signatures issued by the certification institution is not required if the transmission of electronic documents, including securities trading orders, order confirmations, and execution reports, between the securities broker and the principal meets either of the following conditions:

-Where the exemption under Item B of the preceding subparagraph is satisfied, the securities broker shall file the security mechanisms with the TWSE in writing for recordation and shall complete the filing process on the Securities Firm Filing Web-Entry.
+Where the exemption under Item B of the preceding subparagraph is satisfied, the securities broker shall file the security mechanisms with the TWSE in writing for recordation and shall complete the filing process on the One-Stop Window for Securities Firm Filings.
 Subsequent amendments thereto shall be filed in the same manner.

 - Securities brokers operating Direct Market Access and other kinds of order-placing methods shall comply with applicable regulations of the securities market, and implementing data protection and risk management.
 They shall not affect the order and efficiency of the stock exchange market.